 Company Audit Checklist

 The need for auditing a company’s business activities and operations appears each time when the senior management or other parties involved or interested in business control and growth looks for ways to mitigate business risks, improve governance processes, and ensure success of organizational goals and objectives.
-A professional assigned as an auditor needs to provide the seniors with an in-depth understanding of the business structure, systems, and processes, through performing an internal audit activity that aims to provide assurance that business controls in place are effective and efficient.
+A professional auditor needs to provide the seniors with an in-depth understanding of the business structure, systems, and processes, through performing an internal audit activity that aims to provide assurance that business controls in place are effective and efficient.

 The following Company Audit Checklist is designed for auditors and other professionals involved in the auditing activity.
 It lists the key questions to be considered when performing the activity.
 The checklist aims to help the auditor to review and examine the business management system of a company.
 It can be used as an additional guide when planning for the auditing procedure.